banach-space/llvm-tutor/README.md

 Status
 ------
 This is still **WORK IN PROGRESS**.
+Major outstanding TODOs:
+   * add more passes (suggestions are welcome)
+   * support for new pass manager
+   * more tests
+   * more documentation
+   * test on Windows

-The list of currently available passes:
+And here's the list of currently available passes:
    * **cc:** direct call counter (static and dynamic calls)
    * **mba:** obfuscation through mixed boolean arithmetic